SoumileeB/zepto-sql-analysis/README.md

 ## How to Run

 - Clone this repo
-- Import the zepto_analysis.sql file into PostgreSQL
+- Import the sql file into PostgreSQL
 - Run the queries step by step

 ---